 - In some versions rather than eating Baal-Hadad Mot swallows a cow that he and the other Elohim mistake for Baal-Hadad, which says a lot both about Mot's ability to swallow and the gods' vision.
 (Naturally Baal-Hadad does not need to be resurrected by Anat in this version after she kills Mot in "revenge").

 - Tyrant Takes the Helm: After being badmouthed by Baal-Hadad, Elion allows Yam to overthrow the sky god and become the new king of the Elohim.
 Yam proves to be very oppressive to the other gods though and tries to use their agony to blackmail Ashera into sleeping with him, so the gods beg Elion to forgive Baal-Hadad and let him be king again, which Elion does.
 They then cast Yam out of heaven.
 In the epic of Baal it is El and Baal-Hadad who have the feud and Yam does not successfully become king, though they might just be two separate events rather than contradictory stories.

-- Walk on Water: An Astarte/Athirat epithet was "She who treads on the sea", though it may have been referring to the sea god Yam, a perennial enemy in the mythology.
+- Walk on Water: An Athirat/Asherah epithet was "She who treads on the sea".
+It may have double meaning, as the sea god Yam is a perennial enemy of hers in the mythology.